hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 given by some significance level $\alpha$.
-At a significance level of $\alpha = 0.1$, the relevant critical value for $d = 6$ ($\nu = 5$) is around $10$, meaning that if the dice is fair, the statistic will only be above the critical value $10\%$ of the time.
+At a significance level of $\alpha = 0.1$, the relevant critical value for $d = 6$ ($\nu = 5$) is around $10$, meaning that if the dice is fair, the statistic will only be above $10$ around $10\%$ of the time.
 If the statistic is bigger than this critical value, we reject the null hypothesis that the dice is fair.
-From the figure above, we can see that all the dice are fair (with significance level $\alpha = 0.1$) after a few exploration times.
+From the figure above, we can see that all the dice are fair at significance level $\alpha = 0.1$ after a few exploration times.

 There is one subtlety.
 We only plotted up to $5$ exploration times, because if we evolve the